markrobinsonuzh/PrinciplesSTA/README.md

 Some key points to keep in mind when preparing material:
 - use `sandbox` branch from GitHub
 - use the chapter `.qmd` template and save `.qmd` files in `/inst/pages/`
-- prefix any `.rds` output files with `seq-` / `img-` / `-crs`
+- prefix any `.rds` output files with `seq-` / `img-` / `crs-`

-In each method chapter, we aim to include the following:
+In each analysis / method chapter, we aim to include the following:
 - mention any relevant benchmark papers
 - demonstrate 1-2 key methods available in Bioconductor
-- mention other important methods in text
+- mention other important methods in text (but keep concise)

 Workflow chapters are longer and demonstrate a comprehensive workflow for a given data type / technological platform.